ADU: how to get started

-Invest in your backyard to add more livable space for rental income, work, home school, man cave, she shed, guest house, home for your adult kid or parent.
+Invest into an ADU in your backyard to add more livable space for rental income, work, home school, man cave, she shed, guest house, home for your adult kid or parent.

 - Wish list – what exactly you need and why.
 Define budget.

 - Site feasibility – what you and your builder need to know about your property.

 - Secure financing.
 It is available, whatever your situation is.

 - Select design, then construction method and builder.

 - Select finishes and fixtures to confirm scope and budget.
 Finalize plans.
 Let your builder apply for permit.